jestjs/jest/docs/TutorialWebpack.md

 For JavaScript files that are transformed by Babel, installing `babel-jest` will teach Jest to pick up your `.babelrc` config automatically.
-Non-Babel JavaScript transformations can be handled with the Jest `scriptPreprocessor` option.
+Non-Babel JavaScript transformations can be handled with the Jest `transform` option.

 Next let's configure Jest to gracefully handle asset files such as stylesheets and images.
 Usually these files aren't particularly useful in tests so we can safely mock them out.